jordancalhoun/jordancalhoun.com/src/lib/posts/how-I-quit-drinking-alcohol.md

 ## Alcoholism, The King of Bad Habits

-Alcoholism is often considered a disease, and while there is some truth to that, at its core, I see alcoholism as just a bad habit.
+Alcoholism is often considered a disease, and while there is truth to that, at its core, I see alcoholism as just a bad habit.
 A habit is defined as a routine behavior that is repeated regularly and tends to occur subconsciously.
 Drinking alcohol is a habit that can be developed over time and can lead to addiction.

 The reason alcoholism is often considered a disease is that it changes the brain's chemistry, leading to physical dependence and withdrawal symptoms.
 However, the development of this physical dependence starts with the repeated behavior of drinking alcohol.

 Like any habit, alcoholism can be broken by changing the behavior.
 This is why treatment for alcoholism often involves breaking the routine and replacing it with healthier habits.
 This can include therapy, support groups, and learning new coping mechanisms.

-It's important to recognize that alcoholism is not just a lack of willpower or a personal failing.
-It is a complicated issue that requires professional help to overcome.
+Alcoholism is not just a lack of willpower or a personal failing.
+It is a complicated issue that sometimes requires professional help to overcome.
 However, understanding that at its core, alcoholism is just a bad habit, can help change the way we approach it.

 ## Building the Foundation